virtual-world-framework/vwf/public/web/docs/architecture.md

 We've discussed how to write an application using the framework.
 The next section describes how the system works, and how to reconfigure the system to accomplish more complex tasks.
 The drivers of the system are the things that connect components to the 3D visualization and the user interaction that you see.

 The drivers define the autonomic actions that happen within a system, dividing responsibility and delegating work for each action of the system.
 These actions include things such as creating or deleting a node, getting or setting a property, calling methods, and firing events.
-Please reference the [API](system.html) for a complete list.
 The drivers stand side by side without direct interaction between them.
 Rather, they interact by autonomic actions that the kernel manages.

 For example, the GLGE driver is responsible for any manipulation on the node that's part of the scene, like setting the translation of a node.
 This information may be ignored by the rest of the drivers if it is not needed.